 Things you need to know before you visit

-Before you visit the castle Spofforth, here is some essential information you need to know:
+Before you visit castle in Spofforth, here is some essential information you need to know:

-- The castle site is large and tranquil with a lot of open green space.
-It;s is a popular picnic area if you fancy an al fresco bite before or after exploring the castle, and there are a few picnic tables and chairs provided
+- The castle site is large and tranquil, with many open green spaces.
+It is a popular picnic area if you fancy an al fresco bite before or after exploring the castle, and there are a few picnic tables and chairs provided

-- The Spofforth Castle Inn is just a 4 minute walk from the castle.
-It’s dog friendly, serves very good food, and has 12 lovely guest rooms
+The Spofforth Castle Inn is a lovely pub just a 4-minute walk from the castle.
+It’s dog friendly, serves very good food, and has 12 lovely guest rooms.

 Local legend tells of a bluish-white “half-woman” who appears fleetingly on top of the tower before throwing herself towards the ground.
 The strange thing about this phantom is that only the upper half of her body is visible!

-No one knows who the ghost is or was, but you’ll find more details about the ghost in this useful guide.
+No one knows who the ghost is or was, but you’ll find more details about the Spofforth Castle ghost in this useful guide.

-If you’re ready to explore Spofforth Castle for yourself, be sure to bookmark this page or pin it using the link below so you can revisit this guide!
+If you’re ready to explore Spofforth Castle for yourself, bookmark this page or pin it using the link below so you can revisit this guide!